 LaSalette: Owner-chef Chef Manuel Azevedo celebrates the varied and complex flavors of his native Portuguese homeland while adapting them to the immense offerings of top-quality California ingredients, with gorgeous seafood dishes, elevated rustic recipes, and plenty of small plates to share.
 Check out their sister restaurant, Tasca Tasca, if you want to go for the more budget-friendly tapas-style fare, with wine sold by the glass or carafe.

 After enjoying a fantastic meal, consider opting for some music—a great shared experience.
 Sonoma Valley’s long list of live-music venues opens the doors to tons of options, particularly on Wednesdays through Sundays.
 Whether you just want to kick back and listen, or shake it on the dance floor, it’s not hard to find something.
-Some of the venues include the HopMonk Tavern, Murphy’s Irish Pub, Starling Bar, Layla at MacArthur Place, and The Reel and Brand.
+Some of the venues include the HopMonk Tavern, Murphy’s Irish Pub, Starling Bar, and Layla at MacArthur Place.
 For larger venues with bigger acts, check out Green Music Center and Luther Burbank Center for the Arts, both a short 30-minute drive away.

 Consider Hiring a Designated Driver

 Speaking of a short ride away, why not hire a designated driver to allow you some freedom to play on your big night out?
 Whether you’re hoping to pop up to the valley from San Francisco for a day or a weekend, if your date night includes multiple couples, or if you just want to feel fancy for the night, transportation companies can only make your night out more special.
 Pure Luxury Transportation features luxury sedans, stretch limos, vans, buses, limousine coaches, and motor coaches.
 Cuddle up on the back seat with your main squeeze, sip on a glass of bubbly, and leave the driving to the pros.